 Implications for the Bitcoin market

 Soon after the first Bitcoin futures ETF was approved, the price of Bitcoin peaked and began a precipitous decline.
-Many believe the anticipation of the event fueled a trading frenzy that drove the price to its top.
+Many believe the anticipation of the event fueled a trading frenzy that drove the price to its peak.

 A timeline of Bitcoin ETFs in the United States

-To bring a Bitcoin ETF to market in the United States, the U.S. Securities and Exchange Commission (SEC) evaluates how an issuer plans to hold coins (known as “custody”), the liquidity of the bitcoin market, how the price of ETF shares will follow that of bitcoin, and a number of other factors.
+To bring a Bitcoin ETF to market in the United States, the U.S. Securities and Exchange Commission (SEC) evaluates how an issuer plans to hold coins (known as “custody”), the liquidity of the bitcoin market, how the price of ETF shares will follow that of bitcoin, and several other factors.
 When the SEC approves a Bitcoin ETF based on this process, the product can trade on exchanges.

 The first US Bitcoin ETF was proposed by Cameron and Tyler Winklevoss in 2013.
 Their efforts were rejected—twice—by the SEC.
 Numerous others tried their hand at petitioning the SEC for their own Bitcoin-based funds in the ensuing years, all with the same result.
 However, in 2021 the SEC approved the first Bitcoin futures ETFs, setting the stage for other US futures-based crypto ETFs including leveraged products.